How to Make a Shabby Chic Coffee Filter Wreath. The perfect year-round neutral decor.

 How To Make a Coffee Filter Wreath

-300, yep, 300 natural coffee filters – you can also use the white ones
+300 natural unbleached coffee filters - you can also use the white ones

 Floral Pins - at LEAST 300 - the photo above shows T-Pins but don't waste your time with those.
 I didn't like my results and switched to the floral pins. which I felt anchored the filters better.